dantegates/porter/README.md

 ```

 Note that without the `-e` flag and `#egg=porter` on the end of the url `pip freeze` will output `porter==<version>`
-rather than `-e git+https://...` as typically
+rather than `-e git+https://...` as typically desired.
-desired.

-If you want to install `porter` from a specific commit or tag, e.g. tag `1.0.0` simply and
+If you want to install `porter` from a specific commit or tag, e.g. tag `1.0.0` simply add
 `@<commit-or-tag>` immediately before `#egg=porter`.

 ```shell